thiago-you/simple-alert/README.md

 Loadings (dialog or spinner) can implements a dismiss callback listener, that will execute only after the dialog dismiss.

 Alerts can use normal, clean and system style and show cancel button when needed.
 All texts, titles, button titles and actions can be customized.
-Layout can be overridden to use your own requirements.
+Layout can also be overridden to use your own requirements.

 ### SAMPLE
 ![info alert](sample/alert-2.jpg?raw=true "Info Alert") ![error alert](sample/alert-7.jpg?raw=true "Error Alert")